codeaudit/marmot/README.md

 to start the marmot checker.

 ## Check An Image
-From another screen (or host):
+From another screen (or host) from within this repo:
 ```
-curl -X POST http://localhost:2332/postImage/marmot.png --data-binary "@marmot.png"
+curl -X POST http://localhost:2332/postImage/dougdocker.png --data-binary "@dougdocker.png"
 ```
-where `marmot.png` is an image in your `pwd` that you'd like to know if it is indeed, a marmot (or any descriptor listed in `CLOUD_VISION_MARMOT_CHECKS`).
-If it is, in fact, a marmot, then it will be added to the linked toadserver.
+where `dougdocker.png` is the image in this repo.
+It is identified by Google as a "cartoon", see `CLOUD_VISION_MARMOT_CHECKS above.
+Because it's a match, the image will be added to IPFS via the toadserver.

 See [this tutorial](https://docs.erisindustries.com/tutorials/advanced/servicesmaking/) for more information on checking that it was added.